 And yet, one wonders if all of this is not just smoke and mirrors.
 Perhaps the only question worth asking is this: if these elections have been a grotesque farce from start to end, who is laughing now?
-Let us examine some of the glaring paradoxes thrown up by this process.
+Let us examine some of the glaring paradoxes thrown up by this continued on back page ➤